Spike Print Studio

 Studio Director: Irena Czapska / Studio Manager: Francisco Garnica / Administration Manager: Jess Townsend / Book keeper: Katy Chard

 Learning Programme technician: Maria Quintin

 UWE MA member technician (award): Judith Archer/Andrew Alekseev

 Vandercook Co-ordinator: Csilla Biro

 Young Person Technician: tbc

 Editioners: Katy Chard, Gillian Garnica, Libby Lloyd, John Lynch, Martyn Grimmer

-Established and co-founded by Peter Reddick in 1976.
-Spike Print Studio is a registered charity and a co-founding artist group of Spike Island, an international centre for the development of contemporary art and design, but is a separate and different charity.
+Spike Print Studio is a co-founding group of Spike Island, an international centre for the development of contemporary art and design.
+It is a separate charity.